 We Were Never All In This Together

-Long term readers of this website will know that the NHS has a long history of racism towards BAME health staff and BME communities.
+Long term readers of this website will know that the NHS has a long history of racism towards BAME health staff and BAME communities.

 Articles like Black nurse who fought against racism in the NHS dies of cancer, Racist nurse was shockingly hired by council and wrote policy on race hate and Disturbing link to race in detective investigation at Cumbria hospital maternity ward, conveys a very disturbing picture of race relations in the NHS.